Classical Heun observables and elliptic solvability: Conclusions

 {\bf Acknowledgments}

-The work of L.V. is supported in part by the Natural Sciences and Engineering Research Council (NSERC) of Canada.
-The work of A.Z. is supported by the National Science Foundation of China (Grant No.11771015).
-AZ also gratefully acknowledges the hospitality of the CRM over an extended period and the award of a Simons CRM professorship.
+The work of L.V.\ is supported in part by the Natural Sciences and Engineering Research Council (NSERC) of Canada.
+A.Z.\ is supported by the Ministry of Science and Higher Education of the Russian Federation (agreement no.\ 075--15--2025--343).